Blueberry Crumb Bars

 yields 12 bars

-3 cups gluten-free oat flour (or regular oat flour if gluten is not a concern) 1 cup almond flour 1/2 teaspoon salt 1/2 teaspoon cinnamon 1/2 teaspoon baking powder 1/2 cup coconut oil 1/3 cup liquid sweetener (maple syrup, agave) 1/4 cup almond butter 1/4 cup plant-based milk 1/2 teaspoon vanilla extract 1 cup chia jam, blended fruit, or regular jam of your choice Preheat oven to 350F
+3 cups oat flour (gluten-free if desired) 1 cup almond flour 1/2 teaspoon salt 1/2 teaspoon cinnamon 1/2 teaspoon baking powder 1/2 cup coconut oil 1/3 cup liquid sweetener (maple syrup, agave) 1/4 cup almond butter 1/4 cup plant milk (or milk of choice) 1/2 teaspoon vanilla extract 1 cup chia jam, blended fruit, or regular jam of your choice Preheat oven to 350F

 Combine oat flour, almond flour, salt, cinnamon and baking powder in a bowl and whisk to combine and smooth out lumps.